+User guide – Brightfield JOBS script

+Hugh Sparks and Chris Dunsby

+v1.00

+25/05/2023

 Prerequisites

-You are familiar with NIS-elements – use help tool within software and in the manual
+You are familiar with NIS-elements – use the help tool within NIS-Elements and the NIS-Elements manual.

+Notes

-Note this script is based on NIS-elements template JOBS scripts
+This script is based on a NIS-Elements template JOBS script.

-All of the scripts use a ‘Wizard’ that guides the user to define important parameters before the scripts purpose is carried out.
+This script uses a NIS-Elements ‘Wizard’ that guides the user to define important parameters before the script is run.

-Use the NIS-Elements help tool to work out how and why you would want to use JOBS scripts.
+The NIS-Elements help tool helps explain how you can use JOBS scripts and gives examples of why they are useful.

 Introduction

-This script loops over a position list and acquires brightfield images from a single z-plane.
-This could also do fluorescence images by choosing a different wide-field imaging mode.
-This can be used to to brightfield timelapse imaging.
-I use it for before and after dOPM timelapse imaging to get brightfield complementary information readout of the region of interest at the beginning and end.
+This script loops over a previously defined position list and acquires brightfield images from a single z-plane at each position.
+This script could also be used to acquire epi-fluorescence images by choosing a different wide-field imaging mode within NIS-Elements.
+This can be used to achieve timelapse imaging of multiple sample positions.
+It is commonly used for acquiring wide-field images before and after dOPM timelapse imaging to obtain complementary brightfield information of each position in the sample.

 Run Brightfield JOBS script